vs alternatives¶

 You only need ConfigMap/Secret mirroring and don't already run Reflector.
 Reflector is the simpler shape: annotation-on-source instead of a separate CR, narrower RBAC scope (it only needs ConfigMap/Secret access), and a much smaller behavioral surface.
 The "any Kind" generality

-projectionbrings is a cost — a broader RBAC default (*/*until you narrow it viasupportedKinds), a larger CRD schema, and the conceptual overhead of "this is a generic mirror operator" — that you don't need to pay. -
+projectionbrings is a cost — a broader RBAC default (*/*until you narrow it viasupportedKinds), a larger CRD schema (two CRDs, not one), and the conceptual overhead of the namespaced/cluster split — that you don't need to pay. -

 You need conditional mirroring or per-source policy logic.
 "Mirror this Secret only into namespaces labeled

 tier=prodand whose annotations includemirror=enabled" — that's a Kyvernogeneratepolicy, not aprojection.
-Kyverno's match/exclude/preconditions language exists precisely for this;projection'snamespaceSelectoris a single label-selector and nothing else.
-Trying to encode multi-condition logic by maintaining a fleet of Projections is the wrong shape. -
+Kyverno's match/exclude/preconditions language exists precisely for this;ClusterProjection'snamespaceSelectoris a single label-selector and nothing else.
+Trying to encode multi-condition logic by maintaining a fleet of CRs is the wrong shape. -

 You need to mirror Kinds beyond mirroring — generate a